Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models

 Another important element of \acrshort{mhd} simulations is the combination of the hydrodynamic boundary conditions and coronal heating model that together determine the plasma state of the model (density, temperature, velocity).
 The heating model in particular is an essential piece of determining the appearance of coronal observables \citep{lionello09}, and there is an intrinsic feedback between the heating, plasma, and the 3D coronal magnetic field that determine where the solar wind is able to open the magnetic field and the morphological appearance of coronal structures \citep[streamers, loops, coronal holes, etc.,][]{downs10}.
-In other words, this choice may influence the misalignment angle and error metrics discussed here.
-In our case, the \acrshort{mhd} model that we employ here utilizes the \acrshort{wtd} approach to heat the corona.
-This approach uses the \acrshort{mhd} equations along with auxiliary equations to describe the subgrid propagation, reflection and dissipation of Alfv\'en waves to determine a heating term that reasonably captures coronal heating for a broad range of morphologies \citep[coronal holes, quiet-sun, active regions;][]{lionello14,downs16,2018NatAs...2..913M}.
-Even so, such a model must be parameterized and may not fully capture all of the details of heating, especially in complex regions such as null points or streamer cusps.
-That said, unlike in the case of the magnetic boundary conditions, there is hope that our techniques could be used for heating model parameter optimization in the future, especially if done in tandem with other observational constraints (e.g. EUV and white-light intensities, in-situ measurements, etc.), and we hope to explore this in the future.
+In other words, this choice may influence the \acrshort{angular difference} and error metrics discussed here.